 - Sweetener: Honey, maple syrup, agave syrup, or keto honey with monk fruit all work.

-- Mustard: Whole grain Dijon mustard for flavor and texture but the cream Dijon works too (or use both).
+- Mustard: Whole grain Dijon mustard for flavor and texture but the creamy Dijon works too (or use both).

-- Prepared horseradish: Adds a little heat and flavor complexity.
+- Prepared horseradish: Adds a little kick and flavor complexity.

 - Vinegar: Use apple cider vinegar or white vinegar for a little tang in the coleslaw dressing.